KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 **Phase 6 — Cost-Source Analysis.** Identify which cost streams are operative and whether they are inherent or imposed (§6).

-**Phase 7 — Intervention Assessment.** Based on Phases 1–6, determine what conditions would restore expression toward configurational alignment: environmental correction, cost reduction, coherence replenishment, collective shelter, or developmental support.
+**Phase 7 — Restorative Conditions Assessment.** Based on Phases 1–6, determine what conditions would restore expression toward configurational alignment: environmental correction, cost reduction, coherence replenishment, collective shelter, or developmental support.

 ### 10.2 The Non-Prescriptive Principle